Academic Website

 How should we divide and organize tasks between technology and human skills?
 What technologies should we in invent?
 And what skills should we develop?
 Ideally, we'd want answers that help the economy grow, the firm to succeed, and the human workers to get a fair share of the generated value.
 The answers my research offers are at the interplay of complexity, organizational science, innovation, and studies of the future of work.

 I received my Ph.D. in Management Information Systems (thesis: "Structure of Knowledge and the Role of General Capital.")
-I was trained as an industrial engineer (BSc and MSc), and my field experience influences my empirically grounded approach to using large volumes of data for scientific insights and polic.
+I was trained as an industrial engineer (BSc and MSc), and my field experience influences my empirically-grounded approach to using large volumes of data for scientific insights and policy.
 My research uses computational tools and network analysis, econometrics, and machine learning.

 Job Update